Library Trustees Association of New York State

 Funds and Securities

 Sec.
-1 The funds belonging to the LTA shall be deposited in a general account or accounts in such financial institutions as shall be designated by the Board of Directors annually.
+1 The funds belonging to the LTA shall be deposited in a general account or accounts in such financial institutions as shall be designated annually by the Board of Directors. .

 Sec.
-2 The LTA Manager shall be allowed to authorize checks up to an amount that shall be determined by the Board of Directors (the “floor limit”).
+2 The LTA Executive Director shall be allowed to authorize checks up to an amount that shall be determined by the Board of Directors (the “floor limit”).
 Disbursements in excess of this designated amount shall be signed by either the President or Treasurer.

-Payroll checks to cover installments of annual salaries that have been set by the Board, regardless of the amount, shall require only the signature of the Treasurer.
+Checks to cover installments of annual contracts that have been set by the Board, regardless of the amount, shall require the signature of the Treasurer.

 Sec.
-3 The LTA Manager shall be bonded.
+4 The LTA Executive Director shall be bonded.

 Sec.
 6 The Finance Committee shall review the LTA investments annually and report the results of that review to the Board in accordance with the investment policy.

 Sec.
-7 Members of the Board of Directors shall receive the proposed budget for the following fiscal year prior to the fall Board meeting.
+7 Members of the Board of Directors shall receive a proposed budget for the following fiscal year prior to the fall Board meeting.
 Discussion of the budget shall be placed on the agenda of that meeting.
-The Board shall adopt a budget at the last Board meeting of the year for the following year.
+The Board shall adopt a budget for the following year at the last Board meeting of the year.

 Property and Dissolution